DesterStorm/Inventory-Tracker/doc.md

 10. class Category{} is constructed with the corresponding attributes of the categories table of the Rails API's schema, and a sorting method for the items belonging to it.

-11. static newCategoryForm() and static editCategoryForm() renders the html for creating a new category and editing one respectively.
+11. static newCategoryForm() and static editCategoryForm() renders the html, using categoryFormFields, to create a new category and editing one respectively and handles form validations.